Terms of Service

 5. Indemnification & Use of Audit Findings

-Trigger of Liability: The act of utilizing this report—whether for the purpose of achieving a billing reduction, for use in legal proceedings, or for dissemination to third parties (including insurance carriers and healthcare providers)—constitutes an agreement by the patient to assume all risks associated with such actions.
-Medical Bill Forensics LLC provides an objective analysis of the billing document’s adherence to federal standards; however, the strategic application of these findings is at the sole discretion and risk of the patient.
+Trigger of Liability: The act of utilizing a Medical Bill Forensics LLC forensic audit report — whether for tax record substantiation, achieving a billing reduction, for use in legal proceedings, or for dissemination to third parties (including insurance carriers and healthcare providers) — constitutes a binding agreement by the client to assume all risks associated with such actions.
+Medical Bill Forensics LLC provides an objective analysis of the clients billing document’s adherence to federal billing standards; however, the strategic application of these findings is at the sole discretion and risk of the client.